 The galley stove did not light for me to make my morning coffee, it was out of gas.
 I had to replace the canister before making the vital coffee.
 Today was much warmer and there was good sunshine.

 At the end of the day, after a nice hot shower, I went to dinner with Manolis, George, and his wife Rita (after whom George’s boat is named).
 We ate at the Patimenos restaurant in Pandeli.
 They are planning to join a Greek-Turkish-Italian regatta at the end of May from Leros to Dydim.
-Unfortunately I would then be back in the US for a few days and I cannot join them.
+Unfortunately, at that time I would be back in the US for a few days and I would not be able to join them.
 We all had a jolly good time.

 The evening, while warmer then yesterday, was still rather windy.

 The wind is expected tomorrow to stop blowing and stay southerly and be very weak for the next few days.
 I need to go to Samos as soon as possible and see what has happened to the repairs of our few hundred year old house in Kalami.
 Thetis is to be launched tomorrow.